-Course #: 212250 Length of time/Credits: 1 Year: 10 credits Recommended Prerequisite: English II Grade Level (s): 9-12 Description: English III is designed to provide a survey of American literature.
+Length of time/Credits: 1 Year: 10 credits Prerequisite: English II

+Description: English III is designed to provide a survey of American literature.
 Students deliver formal and informal presentations: expository, research or response to literature.
 Students write at least four full process essays and complete an in-depth research paper on a historical topic.